 For the past 30 years, thanks to the inspiration of President Abram Sachar and the continued support of Brandeis alumni, professors, and staff, the Undergraduate Committee for Study and Research Abroad has administered a grant competition for students on need-based financial aid planning to study abroad during their college career.
 Please see the list of available scholarships below.
 We encourage applications from all qualified undergraduates, especially sophomores whose GPA is at least a 3.0.
 Typical awards range from $500 to $1,500.
-Candidates are evaluated on the basis of a project statement, a faculty recommendation, and for finalists, an interview.
+Candidates are evaluated on the basis of a project statement, and a faculty recommendation.

 - The George and Gertrude Gerzon Endowed Scholarship for Eastern European Holocaust Studies was established to support student that have completed course work offered by the Brandeis University Near Eastern and Judaic Studies Program, who will be studying in Eastern Europe.
 Preference will be given to those who will be studying in Poland, or a program that includes course work or projects related to Holocaust Studies in Eastern Europe.